sanjay434343/My-qr-api/README.md

 ## 📦 Deployment

-This API can be deployed easily on **Vercel** or any Node-compatible platform.
+This API can be deployed easily on **Vercel** or any Node-compatible server.

 > Place this file at: `/api/qr.js` for Vercel.